ABOUT THE DOCUMENTARY

 Kim Kristy is director, co-writer and director of photography for On the Money.
 He spent three decades in Windsor, Ontario with the CBC as a TV reporter, current affairs producer, host for on air specials and as a TV news assignment editor.
 He also pioneered video journalism in Canada and is an award winning journalist.
 He has helped train dozens of young journalists in the challenging field of juggling a videocamera and a reporter’s notebook.
 He was part of the training team that helped the Aboriginal People’s Television Network (APTN) open the world’s first aboriginal broadcaster in Canada.
 Co-founder of Windsor based Canadian Arts Productions, Kim directed and filmed Imagining Angels.
 He loves taking pictures so much it’s not easy to get a camera away from him.

 AVAILABLE FOR SCREENING

 On the Money premiered at the Windsor International Film Festival 2018 to a standing ovation.
 Find out how you can license the film for screenings or on your website.

 View the 44 minute version of the film titled "The Leslie McCurdy Story: On the Money" on CBC GEM.

 View the 22 minute version of our film titled "Viola Desmond is on the Money" on CBC GEM.

 The world has changed since Harriet Tubman escaped slavery and since Viola Desmond was jailed after sitting in a whites only section of a Nova Scotia theatre.
 So that’s worth celebrating and the history is worth remembering and teaching to the next generation.
 But the world is still unequal, unjust and unfair for many people so it is important to deal with racism and slavery in its modern manifestations.

-We would love to hear from you about this project!
+We would love to hear from you about this film!
 Fill out the form below or email email@example.com to contact us for more details.